-The evil twin is another access point or base
+The evil twin is another access point or base station

-to the wrong AP, compromising their wireless session.
+AP, compromising their wireless session.

 Wardriving is the act of using a vehicle and laptop

 to find open unsecured wireless networks

 Rogue access points can be described as unauthorized

-wireless access points/routers that allow access
+wireless access points/routers that allow access to

 war chalking: On finding an open WLAN user writes

 a symbol on the structure nearby for others to know